-It’s somewhat cliche but it’s true.
-The best plan is the one you can stick to.
-This goes for training and for diet.
+This goes for training and for nutrition.
 If you hate it, if you can’t stand the thought of doing it, you’re probably not going to be able to maintain it.

 This is why fad diets like Keto, South Beach and Atkins don’t work long-term.
-Will you lose weight in the first few weeks or even the first few months?
-Absolutely.
+Will you lose weight in the first few weeks or months?
+Probably.
 Will you eventually fall off the wagon and put it all back on?
 If you’ve ever tried dieting, you already know the answer to this.

 Enter the “80/20 Rule”.
 This method allows you to have the flexibility to still enjoy those foods you love like pizza, burgers, and beer without completely undoing all of your hard work.

-I understand that for some people, this does not work.
-If you know you have an unhealthy relationship with food, or if this method of “rewarding” yourself with food tends to cause a downward spiral and turn into multiple meals or days of poor eating, by all means, do what works for you.
-If it’s not a problem, then this method works very well for a lot of people.
+Now, I understand that for some people, this does not work.
+If you know you have an unhealthy relationship with food, or if this method of “rewarding” yourself with food tends to cause a downward spiral and turn into multiple meals or days of poor eating, by all means, don’t do it.
+This would not be a good method for you.

 Being able to eat the foods you enjoy from time to time, while still staying within your calorie range or at least keeping it within reason, is going to be a lot less miserable than extreme deprivation 100% of the time.